century-synthetics/bt-button-box/README.md

 Note: If you bought your board before March 2018, there is a known hardware issue that will cause the sketch to use about 9mA. for the older style boards, there's a couple of options: buy a new one or you can use a rework station to remove the CP2104 serial chip from the board if the battery isn't lasting through your game sessions.
 Programming the chip thereafter would need an external 3.3V UART bridge.

-It's best to use about a 500mAh lipoly cell with this device and code.
+It's best to use about a 500mAh LiPo cell with this device and code.
 The battery will last about 5 days on a charge for the latest revisions.

 You can also further hack the BSP by changing hardware/FreeRTOSConfig.h and changing the tick rate value: